 Apprenticeships – Understanding Your Needs

-Across the UK each nation is placing renewed emphasis on Apprenticeships as the foundation for workforce development.
+Across the UK, there is a renewed emphasis on Apprenticeships as the foundation for workforce development.
 As of April 2017, all UK employers with annual pay bills of more than £3million a year must pay the levy but importantly will be able to access funding support for training apprentices.
 The way to access that support is different in each country.
 Are you equipped to take advantage of this?

 How we can help you